Friday

 Sunday

-Up with the sunrise on another beautiful day, so I walk several blocks to a grocery store where, to my delight, I smell muffins.
-I buy two of those, a six-pack of Tab (joy!), and a pint of chocolate milk.
+Up with the sunrise on another beautiful day, so I walk several blocks to

+those, a six-pack of Tab (joy!), and a pint of chocolate milk.
+Although I had planned on a busy day, I decide instead to spend the day walking, window-shopping, and relaxing.
+I bring one of my purchased books down to the riverfront and spend an hour or two on a bench reading.
 At 5:00pm, I walk over to a terrific Italian restaurant (Pasta Bella) and have tortellini with cream sauce and 2 glasses of Columbia Crest Merlot.
 I waddle back to the hotel and sit in the lobby watching TV, chatting with the woman behind the desk, and working on baby Jordan's new Christmas stocking.
-I'm to bed early again around 10:00pm.
+I'm to bed early again around 10:00pm. |

 Monday

 Tomorrow will be an early and busy day so I decide to walk down to the grocery store again to stock up for the train trip and get a bit of something for dinner.
 Joy!
 Smoked oysters and Wheat Thins!
 I walk to the hotel happily.
 No, trauma and anguish!
 They don't open like sardine cans, they need a dratted can opener.
 I sit on my hotel bed not happy with my predicament.
 But the apples, leftover muffin, and Tab keep me sated.
+That night, following earlier instructions, the guy at the lobby desk knocks on my door around midnight to say there's a great display of Northern Lights that evening.
+I sit on the curb outside the hotel for nearly 30 minutes -- beautiful. |

 Tuesday